-MSL, an independent registered public accounting firm, audited our financial statements for fiscal 2020 and fiscal 2019.
+MSL, P.A ("MSL"), an independent registered public accounting firm, audited our financial statements for fiscal 2021 and fiscal 2020.
 We had no disagreements with MSL on accounting and financial disclosures.
-MSL's work on our audit for fiscal 2020 was performed by full time, permanent employees and partners of MSL.
+MSL's work on our audit for fiscal 2021 was performed by full time, permanent employees and shareholders of MSL.

 MSL has served as our independent registered public accounting firm since November 2015.
-The rules of the SEC require us to disclose fees billed by our independent registered public accounting firm for services rendered to us for each of the years ended December 31, 2020 and 2019.
-The following table represents aggregate fees billed for the fiscal years ended December 31, 2020 and 2019 by MSL.
+The rules of the SEC require us to disclose fees billed by our independent registered public accounting firm for services rendered to us for each of the years ended December 31, 2021 and 2020.
+The following table represents aggregate fees billed for the fiscal years ended December 31, 2021 and 2020 by MSL.

-Fees(1)(2)(3)(4) 2020 2019
+Fees (1)(2)(3)(4) 2021 2020

-Audit Fees \$ 152,500 \$ 142,040
+Audit Fees \$ 178,650 \$ 152,500

 Audited-Related Fees

 Tax Fees

 All Other Fees

-Total \$ 152,500 \$ 142,040
+Total \$ 178,650 \$ 152,500

-- (1) For 2020 and 2019, includes fees paid to MSL for professional services rendered for the audit of our annual financial statements for the years ended December 31, 2020 and 2019 and for reviews of the financial statements included in our Quarterly Reports on Form 10-Q for the fiscal quarters ended March 31, June 30 and September 30 in each of those years.
-For 2020, also includes fees related to services rendered in connection with issuance of a consent related to our registration statement on Form S-3 filed in December 2020.
-For 2019, also includes fees related to services rendered in connection with issuance of a consent related to our registration statements on Form S-8. - (2) No audit-related services were performed for us by MSL in 2020 or 2019.
-Audit-related services include assurance and related services that are related to the performance of the audit or review of our financial statements. - (3) No tax services were performed for us by MSL in 2020 or 2019.
-Tax services include tax compliance, tax advice and tax planning. - (4) No other services were performed for us by MSL in 2020 or 2019.
+- (1) For 2021 and 2020, includes fees paid to MSL for professional services rendered for the audit of our annual financial statements for the years ended December 31, 2021 and 2020 and for reviews of the financial statements included in our Quarterly Reports on Form 10-Q for the fiscal quarters ended March 31, June 30 and September 30 in each of those years.
+For 2021, also includes fees related to service rendered in connection with the comfort letter and for 2020, also includes fees related to services rendered in connection with issuance of a consent related to our registration statement on Form S-3 filed in December 2020. - (2) No audit-related services were performed for us by MSL in 2021 or 2020.
+Audit-related services include assurance and related services that are related to the performance of the audit or review of our financial statements. - (3) No tax services were performed for us by MSL in 2021 or 2020.
+Tax services include tax compliance, tax advice and tax planning. - (4) No other services were performed for us by MSL in 2021 or 2020.

 The audit committee has adopted a formal policy concerning approval of audit and non-audit services to be provided to us by our independent registered public accounting firm, MSL.
 The policy requires that all services to be provided by MSL, including audit services and permitted audit-related and non-audit services, must be pre-approved by the audit committee.
-The audit committee approved all audit services provided by MSL to us during 2020.
-MSL did not provide any audit-related or non-audit services to us during 2020.
+The audit committee approved all audit services provided by MSL to us during 2021.
+MSL did not provide any audit-related or non-audit services to us during 2021.
 The audit committee has determined that the provision of the services by MSL reported hereunder had no impact on its independence.